Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 ...
 ```

-The `@tool` tool has understood that the payer is an account that signs with the
+The `moka` tool has understood that the payer is an account that signs with the
 qtesla-p-I algorithm and has signed the request accordingly.

-# Tendermint @Type Nodes
+# Tendermint Hotmoka Nodes

 Section [Tendermint Nodes](#tendermint-nodes)
-has already presented the implementation of @Type nodes based on Tendermint.
+has already presented the implementation of Hotmoka nodes based on Tendermint.
 These nodes have the architecture shown in Figure @fig:hotmoka_tendermint and
 form an actual blockchain network.
 Since the underlying blockchain engine is
 Tendermint, the resulting network is based on a proof of stake consensus.
 That is,